dpriskorn/WikidataOrcidScraper/README.md

 * lookup on works on orcid.org and extraction of work with DOIs
 * lookup of DOIs on Wikidata to determine if it has been imported or not
 * presenting a table with information to the user and helping them import missing articles
+* lookup of citation count in OpenCitations and linking to the result

 ## Documentation
 https://www.wikidata.org/wiki/Wikidata:Tools/Wikidata_Orcid_Scraper